 From Germany’s train operators testing wireless communication in the 1920s, the DynaTAC 8000X prototype, flip, and digital phones to the present-day devices, the first cell phone went through a lot of transformations.

-The first cell phone invented made communication more accessible than it had ever been before.
-The mobile phone is the latest innovation in a long line of innovations, one that fits the world in the palm of our hand.
+The first cell phone made communication more accessible than it had ever been before with the mobile phone being the latest in a long line of innovations, and the one that fits the world in the palm of our hand.

 Since the advent of the industrial revolution, interest in mobile communication had increased tenfold.
-Once radio communications and landline telephone became popular, people started to work on portable communication devices.
+Once radio communications and landline telephones became popular, people started to work on portable communication devices.